The Faceless Ones

 Sue: What?

 Me: It’s Wanda Ventham.
-She’s Benedict Cumberbatch’s mum.
+Benedict Cumberbatch’s mum.

-Sue: He’d be a good Doctor Who.
+Sue: He’d be an excellent Doctor Who.

 On a brighter note, thanks to Toby Hadoke’s commentary for this episode in Running Through Corridors, I am primed for the incredible moment where an actor accidentally removes a door handle as he enters a room.
 Sue misses this completely but you can hardly blame her.
 Here, take a look: